 - Satisfactorily complete all courses in the degree with an overall GPA of 3.0 or higher (as referenced in Retention Policies and Procedures (p.
-24) - When a student falls below the required G.P.A. and/or receives a grade of "C" in two or more classes, the MAT student will be removed from the MAT program.
-Students who have been academically removed from the program and wish to re-enter the program must retake any course in which they earned a "C" prior to continuing on full-time in the MAT program.
-Any student who re-enters the program and subsequently earns another grade of "C" will be academically removed from the program and will not be permitted to re-enter the program at any point in the future. - Successful completion of all assigned clinical education experiences as outlined in each Clinical Experience course syllabus - Successful performance of all required clinical skills - Successful attainment of scoring benchmarks on all evaluations - Submission of a minimum of one (1) Clinical Education Case Study to a national journal or professional conference as outlined in the Clinical Case Study guidelines (p.
+35) - When a student falls below the required G.P.A. and/or receives a grade of "C" in two or more classes, the MAT student will be removed from the MAT program.
+Students who have been academically removed from the program and wish to re-enter the program must retake any course in which they earned a "C" prior to continuing on full-time in the MAT program. - Successful completion of all assigned clinical education experiences as outlined in each Clinical Experience course syllabus - Clinical skill approval - o Required evaluations - Submission of a minimum of one (1) Clinical Education Case Study to a national journal or professional conference as outlined in the Clinical Case Study guidelines (p.
 16)